Trump, Cuomo agree to double N.Y. coronavirus testing

 “It’s a very aggressive goal, and we said that we would work together to meet that goal, so it was a very good conversation,” Mr. Cuomo told MSNBC after he departed the Oval Office.

-Mr. Trump and Mr. Cuomo are the two most prominent figures in the U.S. response to the coronavirus, which has infected over 800,000 and killed over 43,000 across the country.
+Mr. Trump and Mr. Cuomo are the two most prominent figures in the U.S. response to the coronavirus, which has infected over 800,000 people and killed over 43,000 across the country.

 The president addresses the nation every night around dinnertime, briefing reporters on federal efforts, guidelines and modeling and scolding the media for failing to give him enough credit for his administration’s efforts.

-The governor runs the hardest-hit state — over 40% of U.S. deaths occurred in New York — and holds a closely-watched briefing each morning in which he mixes hard facts with anecdotes about how his family is handling the virus.
+The governor runs the hardest-hit state — over 40% of U.S. deaths have occurred in New York — and holds a closely-watched briefing each morning in which he mixes hard facts with anecdotes about how his family is handling the virus.

 The pair compliment each other frequently, but they also bust each other’s chops like the native New Yorkers they are.